data-readiness/data-readiness/index.md

   and also in the sciences it is frowned upon to collect data on 'fishing expeditions'.
 However, in practice, scientific questions are refined as more data is collected.
-And there is now good precedent for large scale screens of e.g. transcriptome analysis, during development or disease, where the context is very broad."
+And there is now good precedent for large scale screens (e.g. transcriptome analysis during development or disease) where the context is very broad."
 - Q: Are you related to the NSI Nanotechnology discussion?
-  A: "No, we conceived of data readiness levels separately, but after that discussion.
-Looking at that document, we feel the scope is too narrow for wide usage, the aim in this effort is to ensure that we gain a much broader consensus across data sciences."
+  A: "No, we conceived of data readiness levels separately, but after that discussion, and looking at that document, we feel the scope is too narrow for wide usage.
+The aim in this effort is to ensure that we gain a much broader consensus across data sciences."
 - Q: Why is this the right time for this new idea?
   A: "We are trying to reflect the new reality that much data (indeed the